 Nobody Wants to Read Your Sh*t by Steven Pressfield: A nonfiction book aimed at helping writers improve their craft.

 I am so excited to start reading again.
 So much so I am not sure which book I want to read first.
-If you’ve read anything from this reading list, let me know if you liked them.
+If you’ve read anything from this list, let me know if you liked them.
 No spoilers, please.
-Or if you have a book you are reading and loving, feel free to share in the comments too.
+Or if you have a book you are reading and loving, feel free to share it in the comments too.